 Things sure have changed in Birdland, as the Orioles have the biggest division lead in baseball (7 games at this moment) and Nelson Cruz, the man without a home in February, is tied with Giancarlo Stanton and Jose Abreu for the league lead in home runs.

 After a 2012 season that saw the O’s win the first ever AL Wildcard play in game and take the Yankees to 5 games in the ALDS, last season was a big let down.
-Baltimore finished 8 games over .500, missing the playoffs and losing their franchise third baseman Manny Machado to a flukey yet gruesome injury when he awkwardly stepped on first base legging out a hit and dislocated his knee.
+Baltimore finished 8 games over .500, missing the playoffs and losing their franchise third baseman, Manny Machado, to a flukey yet gruesome injury when he awkwardly stepped on first base legging out a hit and dislocated his knee.
+To lessen the throbbing pain, he might need to utilize CBD products.
+Fortunately, it’s legal to buy here.

 Manny Machado warming up prior to a game at Nats Park.
 A welcome site for Orioles fans.